 Keep an eye on the clock, especially for younger babies and toddlers.
 Their bodies can only handle so much awake time in between sleeps, so you want to make sure that you're not pushing them to stay awake longer than their bodies to handle.

 Generally speaking, a child less than 10 weeks old, should not be awake much longer than 45 minutes in between sleeps.
 Babies up to 4 months can handle closer to 1.5 hours of awake time.
 Ages 5 months to 7 months sweet spot is around 2 to 3 hours.
 Littles 8 to 13 months can go about 4 hours, and 14 months and older can stay awake 5-6 hours before needing to rest.

 There are some kids, whose awake time windows are actually shorter than what is recommended, especially if they are experiencing developmental milestones or are undergoing transitions in naps.
 That being the case is much more common than most parents realize.
 It is extremely rare that a child needs less sleep than their biological age guidelines recommend, so do not be so quick to think that your child is in that extremely small group of kids who seem to need less sleep.
 It's highly likely that they actually need more sleep, especially if they consistently exhibit some of the ten common signs of being overtired.

-We will continue examining the common signs of littles being overtired as the Overtired Series continue on over the next week.
+Head over here to continue examining the common signs of littles being overtired as the Overtired Series.
 I'd love to hear from you if you've experienced any of the signs that we've discussed thus far and have any questions or comments to share!